Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Introduction

 the time slice of $\Omega$ at time $t\in \R$.
 Also the time slices are assumed to be connected.
 We study the problem of constructing vector fields

 that satisfy

 where the functionals $ f(t, \cdot) $ are subject to $\la{f(t,\cdot),1} = 0$.
 For brevity, we call the spatial divergence operator just divergence in what follows.

 The existence and properties of the right inverse are directly linked to applications in continuum mechanics.
 Most prominent are the applications in fluid mechanics, see for example~\cite{MR2808162,FeiNovPel01} and Subsection~\ref{sec:introfluid}.
 Domains that vary in time are certainly meaningful from the physical point of view, and not surprisingly, an increasing body of literature has been devoted to the mathematical theory of fluids in this setting, see for instance \cite{canic2020moving} and the references therein.
 Our construction of a stable-in-time right inverse extends these results.
-Below, we construct pressure terms in the natural associate spaces when a velocity field obeying the incompressible Navier--Stokes equations has been given.
+Below, we use the here constructed right inverse in order to construct pressure terms in natural associate spaces, provided a velocity field obeying the (very) weak incompressible Navier--Stokes equations has been given.

 Although the divergence equation has been studied quite extensively in domains independent of time, see \cite{MR3618122}, the treatise of time-dependent domains seems to be completely missing in the literature.
 In addition, it is difficult to find a complete treatment of H\"older regular domains in the literature, even in the steady setting.
 Namely, first order Sobolev estimates in planar domains are treated in \cite{MR2198138}, extremely general results in \cite{MR2674865} certainly cover the H\"older setting, and even sharp results are likely to follow from the treatise in \cite{MR3273166}, but it is still behind a modicum of work to extract the desired estimates from these references.
 The objective of the present paper is hence twofold.
 We treat a class of non-cylindrical settings in space-time as our main task, but as a side product, we also recover results for H\"older regular domains in the steady setting.